JasperFx/marten/docs/events/projections/aggregate-projections.md

 Alternatively, if your aggregate will never be deleted you can use a stream aggregation as explained in the last section of this page.

-To create aggregate projections that include events in multiple streams, see [Cross-Stream Projections](/events/projections/multi-stream-projections).
+To create aggregate projections that include events in multiple streams, see [Multi-Stream Projections](/events/projections/multi-stream-projections).

 ## Aggregate Creation